Learn how to keep tabs on your existing debts and understand your credit rating.

 Rebuilding Your Credit History

-For anyone who has had credit problems in the recent past, here's what you need to know and how you can start taking steps to improve your credit score:
+For anyone who has had credit problems in the recent past, here's what you need to know and how you can start taking steps to improve your credit rating and score:

 Any accounts in collections will show on your credit report 6 years from the date of last activity.